ryandejaegher/hugo-starter/content/articles/how-to-hide-the-header-on-squarespace.md

 ```

 The benefit of this approach is that your code isn't scattered across multiple pages.
 You can see all the pages where this code is being applied and you can add/remove pages where you want the header hidden in one spot.

+### Questions or Feedback?

+If you have questions or are running into issues with the script feel free to send me a message on [Facebook Messenger](https://m.me/dejaegherryan) or [email me](mailto:ryan@ryandejaegher.com).

 {{% embed/mailerlite form="squarespace" %}}